How Many "HR People Per Employee" Do You Need? Here's A Quick Guide.

 Of course, the fewer employees each HR manager has, the more time your HR managers can spend on employee relations and building a workplace culture that attracts the very best talent in the first place.

-Your HR-to-employee ratio is always delicate.
-It's best to listen to your HR managers and keep a close eye on their workloads.
+Your HR-to-employee ratio is always delicate and it's best to listen to your HR managers and keep a close eye on their workloads.

 Stop fumbling your team’s onboarding